sobaba-12/sim_and_scat/_build/classical_methods/bonds.md

 where, $\theta$ is the measured angle, $K_\theta$ is the force constant for the harmonic well, and $\theta_0$ is the equilibrium angle size.
 This has the same shape as the bond potential energy curve shown above.

+Activate the interactive MyBinder environment (by clicking the "Interact" button at the top).
+This will allow the code cell below to be run.
+This simulation shows a single diatomic molecule interacting through a bond, you can vary the temperature of the simulation and observe how the bond vibration changes.

 {:.input_area}